-- Protect the Medicaid MOE: Protect the Maintenance of Effort (MOE) for Medicaid in the Families First Coronavirus Response Act so eligible children and adults can access coverage and remain covered without red tape. - Extend Parity in CHIP: Provide parity in CHIP to what is in the Families First Coronavirus Response Act, which mandates states not increase premiums in Medicaid or disenroll anyone already on Medicaid during the course of the public health emergency. - Waive Extra Costs and Waiting Periods for Children: Waive waiting periods for CHIP, CHIP premiums, and co-pays for Emergency Room and office visits so families who are already stretched for money aren't spending on CHIP during the Coronavirus pandemic. - Twelve-month Continuous Eligibility: Provide 12-month continuous eligibility to Medicaid and CHIP recipients to eliminate the loss of coverage due to administrative paperwork and bureaucracy. - Postpone CHIP FMAP Reduction: Postpone the upcoming final reduction of the enhanced E-FMAP for CHIP by 11.5% on October 1, 2020.
-Maintaining the current E-FMAP continues the administrative and fiscal status quo for Medicaid programs that are on the front lines of addressing the current COVID-19 crisis and provides additional resources to states and local governments. - Make CHIP Permanent: The uninsured rate for children increased when CHIP expired for over 4 months in 2017 and 2018 and great time and energy by the federal government, states, health care providers, health plans, and advocates was wasted simply trying to maintain the status quo.
+- Protect the Medicaid Maintenance of Effort (MOE) provision: Protect the MOE for Medicaid provided in the Families First Coronavirus Response Act so eligible children and adults can access coverage and remain covered without red tape. - Extend Parity in CHIP: Provide parity in CHIP to what is in the Families First Coronavirus Response Act, which mandates states not increase premiums in Medicaid or disenroll anyone already on Medicaid during the course of the public health emergency. - Twelve-month Continuous Eligibility: Provide 12-months of continuous eligibility to Medicaid and CHIP recipients to eliminate the loss of coverage due to administrative paperwork and bureaucracy. - Postpone CHIP FMAP Reduction: Postpone the upcoming final reduction of the enhanced E-FMAP for CHIP by 11.5 percent on October 1, 2020.
+Maintaining the current E-FMAP continues the administrative and fiscal status quo for Medicaid programs that are on the front lines of addressing the current COVID-19 crisis and provides additional resources to states and local governments.
+(H.R.
+6797 Reps Wild and Fitzpatrick and S.3881 by Senator Casey) - Make CHIP Permanent: The uninsured rate for children increased when CHIP expired for over four months in 2017 and 2018, and great time and energy by the federal government, states, health care providers, health plans, and advocates was wasted simply trying to maintain the status quo.
 We should never gamble or put at risk the health coverage of millions of children again.
 Extending CHIP saves money and could help offset the cost of these other initiatives.
 This idea was introduced (H.R.
-6151, the CARING for Kids Act) by Reps.
-Abby Finkenauer and Vern Buchanan. - Allow States to Raise CHIP Eligibility: Add an option for states to expand income eligibility for CHIP up to 300 percent of the federal poverty level to reduce uninsurance among children.
-Legislation has been introduced by Representative Nanette Barragan (H.R.
-6098) allowing states this flexibility to reduce the uninsured rate for children. - Sufficiently Fund CHIP: Provide sufficient funding for CHIP to meet the cost of increased enrollment due to newly eligible children and pregnant women. - Withdraw MFAR Rule: Withdraw the proposed "Medicaid Fiscal Accountability" MFAR rule that would severely reduce states' abilities to fund Medicaid and meet their obligation under FMAP. - Expand Health Care within Group Settings: Expand health protections for children who are forced to remain in confined settings (i.e., group homes, juvenile justice centers). - Ensure Accessibility to Healthcare: Children are falling behind on immunization and developmental screenings during this crisis.
-We should take actions to ensure that children fully catch up or receive those services and assure language and interpreter services are available for families. - Address Declining Vaccination Rates: Support outreach efforts to ensure children do not fall behind on immunization rates and expand research to better understand vaccine hesitancy, spread public awareness of the importance of vaccinations, and increase vaccination rates across the lifespan, as included in the bipartisan VACCINES Act of 2019. - Increase Mental Health Services and Funding: Families and children are under increased stress and risk during the coronavirus and economic crises, and need increased funding for mental health services and funding for kids and adolescents, including telehealth services to ensure behavioral and mental health care are provided.
+6151, the CARING for Kids Act) by Representatives Abby Finkenauer and Vern Buchanan. - Allow States to Raise CHIP Eligibility: Add an option for states to expand income eligibility for CHIP up to 300 percent of the federal poverty level to reduce uninsurance among children.
+Legislation has been introduced by Representative Nanette Barragán (H.R.
+6098) allowing states this flexibility to reduce the uninsured rate for children. - Sufficiently Fund CHIP: Provide sufficient funding for CHIP to meet the cost of increased enrollment due to newly eligible children and pregnant women. - Waive Extra Costs and Waiting Periods for Children: Waive waiting periods for CHIP, CHIP premiums, and co-pays for emergency room and office visits so families who are already stretched for money are not using it for CHIP during the COVID-19 pandemic. - Withdraw Medicaid Fiscal Accountability Regulation (MFAR): Withdraw the proposed MFAR that would severely reduce states' abilities to fund Medicaid and meet their obligations under FMAP. - Expand Health Care within Group Settings: Expand health protections for children who are forced to remain in confined settings (i.e., group homes, juvenile justice centers) - Ensure Accessibility to Health: Children are falling behind on developmental screenings during this crisis.
+We should take actions to ensure that children fully catch up or receive those services and assure language and interpreter services are available for families. - Address Declining Vaccination Rates: Support outreach efforts to ensure children do not fall behind on immunization rates and expand research to better understand vaccine hesitancy, spread public awareness of the importance of vaccinations, and increase vaccination rates across the lifespan, as included in the bipartisan VACCINES Act of 2019. - Increase Mental Health Services and Funding: Families and children are under increased stress and risk during the coronavirus and economic crises and need access to mental health services.
+Increase mental health funding for kids and adolescents, including through telehealth services and school-based mental health services like Project AWARE.